 The substance in green tea that researchers think is most helpful is a catechin.
 It is called epigallocatechin-3-gallate (EGCG).
 It also contains caffeine and theanine.

-Why some people with cancer use green tea
+Why people with cancer use it

 - boost their immune system which might help them fight their cancer

 - improve health, energy levels and well being